FreddyMaster/SubGenGUI/README.md

 ## Description

-SubGenGUI leverages advanced algorithms to ensure high accuracy in subtitle generation, offering support for multiple languages.
-This tool is perfect for content creators, video editors, and anyone in need of quick and reliable subtitle generation.
-With its intuitive design, SubGenGUI streamlines the subtitle creation process, allowing users to focus on producing quality content.
+SubGenGUI integrates the powerful https://github.com/SYSTRAN/faster-whisper technology to enhance its subtitle generation capabilities, ensuring even higher accuracy across a wide range of languages.
+This tool is ideal for content creators, video editors, and anyone looking for a fast and dependable way to generate subtitles.
+Its user-friendly interface simplifies the subtitle creation process, enabling users to concentrate on crafting quality content while leveraging advanced algorithms for optimal results.

 ## Features